Tutorial 9. FOL inference

 Find logical proofs in FOL natural deduction for the following logical

 laws.
-Note that some of these require open Classical
+Note that some of these require open Classical.

 Duality Laws